Working with Colours

 background-color: /* Insert colour value here */;

 In the example below, you can see the text elements <h2> and <p> both have a color of dark blue.
-They are positioned against a background-color of light pink.
+They are positioned in a <section> container with a background-color of light pink.

 Colours and Web Design

-By default, each web page has a white-coloured background.
-You could change this another light colour by entering the following at the end of global.css.
+By default, web pages have a white-coloured background.
+You can change this by updating the background-color of the <body> tag.

 body { background-color: #f7f7f7 }